viljokass/mine_sweeper/README.md

 ## Features
 Type a command queue to see how the cursor moves incrementally.
+The size of the playing field is determined by the size of the terminal emulator.

 ## Controls
 wasd to move the cursor, p to poke and f to flag.